6th GRADE ART

 WHAT ARE WE DOING IN ART THIS WEEK???

-Elements of Art: Color
+Elements of Art: line, shape, color, texture, space

-Principles of Design: Variety, Emphasis
+Principles of Design: variety, balance, unity

 Example of Finished Artwork:

 We will learn about perspective drawing and how to use vanishing points to create a unique background.
 We will learn the needle felting technique of fiber art.